Hale Ka Lae

 No analysis available

-Searched for terms like 'parking fee', 'monthly parking', or 'parking rent' and found no explicit monthly parking charge in the public remarks.
+I searched for 'parking fee', 'monthly parking', 'parking rent', and similar phrasing but found no explicit monthly parking charge in the public remarks.
+Maintenance/HOA numbers appear but no dedicated parking rental fee was stated.

 Evidence for guest parking is moderate: several remarks across different listings mention 'lots of guest parking', 'ample guest parking', and one remark specifies '20 guest stalls'.
 Although historical MLS flags were present in fewer listings (6/20), the repeated explicit mentions in the public remarks indicate the building does offer guest parking.